 Multivitamins Make Your World Go Around

 Everyone ought to be taking multivitamins.
 It’s just one of those things that’s a good idea for all members of species homo sapien.
-But if you’re going to be taking your strength training for beginners routine seriously, a multivitamin is a must.
+But if you’re going to be taking your routine seriously, a multivitamin is a must.
 It’s going to aid you in just about every way.

 - Maintaining good energy